diku-compSys/compSys-e2024/lectures/25-01-08_security_across_the_network/exercises.md

 # Exercises for Introduction to security and encryption
-There will not be held any exercise classes today, but help you gain a better understanding of security and thus prepare you for the exam.
+There will not be held any exercise classes today, but the following exercises may help you gain a better understanding of security and thus prepare you for the exam.

 ## Exercises from Chapter 8 of Kurose and Ross on "Security"